jacob-ai-bot/jacob/README.md

 - GitHub and Figma accounts
 - Node.js installed locally
+- SMEE client installed - `npm install -g smee-client`
 - Docker and Docker Compose installed locally

 ### Installation Steps for Self-Hosted Version

 1. **GitHub App Creation**

    - Visit [GitHub's New App page](https://github.com/settings/apps/new) to create a new GitHub app.
-Fill in the basic details, including the app name and description.
+Fill in the basic details, including the app name and homepage url (any web address is fine).
-   - Generate a Webhook Secret (run `openssl rand -base64 32` to generate a secret key)
-   - Generate a `GITHUB_PRIVATE_KEY` and save it.
-This will be used in your `.env` configuration.
    - Set the Callback URL to `http://localhost:5173/auth/github`.
    - Set the Webhook URL to your smee.io channel URL.
 Create a smee channel at [smee.io](https://smee.io) if you haven't already.
 This will proxy GitHub webhooks to your local development environment.
+   - Generate a Webhook Secret (run `openssl rand -base64 32` in your terminal to generate a secret key)
    - Set the repository permissions to `Read & Write` for the following:
+     - `Contents`
      - `Issues`
      - `Pull requests`
-     - `Contents`
      - `Metadata` (can be read-only)
    - Subscribe to webhook events:
      - `Issues`